SNMC junior doctor arrested for sexual assault on minor patient

 The FIR (a copy of which is with HT) said the minor , suffering from fever, was admitted to the emergency ward of SN Medical College and Hospital on September 6 and was shifted to paediatric department on September 7 .

-The mother of the victim alleged that the accused junior resident doctor Dilshad Hussain who was on duty at 11.55 pm on September 10, sexually assaulted her daughter on the pretext of examination.
-She claimed to have reported the matter at 1098 and sought action against the accused .
+The mother of the victim alleged the accused junior resident doctor Dilshad Hussain who was on duty at 11.55 pm on September 10, sexually assaulted her daughter on the pretext of examination.
+She claimed to have reported the matter at 1098 and sought action against the accused.

 “Dr Dilshad Hussain (28) has been suspended and three committees, including disciplinary, departmental and internal, are probing the matter,” he said.
 He refuted that there was delay in taking action in the matter.